-The practice had excellent dedicated facilities for the cleaning and sterilisation (decontamination) of dental instruments as recommended by the Welsh Health Technical Memorandum (WHTM) 01-05.
-The facility was very clean, very well organised, equipped and uncluttered.
+The practice had dedicated facilities for the cleaning and sterilisation (decontamination) of dental instruments as recommended by the Welsh Health Technical Memorandum (WHTM) 01-05.
+The facility had been refurbished to a high standard and was very clean, well organised, equipped and uncluttered.